 Noted the necessity to address an agreed-upon threshold for hydrogen purity while establishing a GOH standard.
 This is of critical importance for the broad adoption of hydrogen as an energy carrier, where there is no need to meet a chemical-grade quality that would lead to much higher production and transport costs and very limited supply.
-A common agreed purity value among industrial stakeholders is 98%; this is a cost-effective threshold that would allow the participation of all players, particularly those coming from industry, gas infrastructure repurposing, power-generation and hydrogen mobility.,Addressing methane management
+A common agreed purity value among industrial stakeholders is 98%; this is a cost-effective threshold that would allow the participation of all players, particularly those coming from industry, gas infrastructure repurposing, power-generation and hydrogen mobility.

+The Committee noted with appreciation the progress in implementing the extrabudgetary project “Sustainable hydrogen production in the UNECE region and its role in the development of a hydrogen ecosystem and export potential”, funded by the Russian Federation.
+This is the first time that work on hydrogen at this scale has been carried out in the subregion.
+The project evaluated national capacities of nine countries (Azerbaijan, Armenia, Belarus, Kazakhstan, Kyrgyzstan, Republic of Moldova, Tajikistan, Turkmenistan, and Uzbekistan) to develop hydrogen ecosystems, including in the regions with resource and technology constraints.
+The project analysed the role of hydrogen in the countries' long-term energy strategies, their resource potentials, local conditions for the production, use, and possible export of low-carbon hydrogen.
+An important part of the project was creation of a subregional hydrogen community that has been actively involved in improving the quality of the outcomes.
+The final recommendations of the project will be presented at the Almaty Energy Forum - Innovating and Modernizing Energy Systems in Central Asia (Almaty, Kazakhstan, 14-16 November 2022).

+Addressing methane management

 Documentation: ECE/ENERGY/2022/4 – Final mandate and terms of reference of the Group of Experts on Coal Mine Methane and Just Transition